CITF-Malaysia/citf-public/CONTRIB.md

 # Share your work!

-_Flex work which builds on our data - submit a pull request to add to this list.
-Preferably with a link to your repo, but this is not a requirement._
+_If you're using our data to do something cool and useful (just cool also fine) - submit a pull request to add to this list.
+Preferably (but not mandatorily) with a link to your repo._

 1) [[Git repo]](https://github.com/aminhusni/project_kururugi_offline)
 [[Live Version]](https://kururugi.blob.core.windows.net/kururugi/index.html)